Thermodynamic Evidence for Density Wave Order in Two Dimensional 4He Supersolid

-The objective of the experiments we report in this Letter was to establish the coverage r\a'egime of solid order in the second layer at ultra-low temperatures, to support the already compelling, but indirect, evidence from torsional oscillator measurements, and to test the theoretical predictions discussed above.
-Here we study the thermodynamics and dynamics of $^{3}$He impurities doped into the second layer, at relatively low concentrations, and tune the $^{4}$He coverage through the region of interest to probe the quantum state of the layer, via the degree of quantum degeneracy \textit{vs.} localisation of the $^{3}$He.
+The objective of the experiments reported in this Letter was to establish the coverage r\a'egime of solid order in the second layer at ultra-low temperatures, to support the already compelling, but indirect, evidence from torsional oscillator measurements, to complement the signatures of melting at 1-1.5\,K, and to test the theoretical predictions discussed above.
+We note that the first experiments which detected an anomalous superfluid response in the second layer~\cite{Crowell1996} suggested, on the basis of the then current second layer phase diagram~\cite{Greywall1991} and alignment of coverage scales, that superfluidity was ``destroyed by solidification of the film''.
+We studied the thermodynamics and dynamics of $^{3}$He impurities doped into the second layer at relatively low concentrations, and tuned the $^{4}$He coverage through the region of interest to probe the quantum state of the layer, via the degree of quantum degeneracy \textit{vs.} localization of the $^{3}$He.
+Measurements of the $^{3}$He magnetic susceptibility by NMR are particularly illuminating.
+The motivation is that in the simplest case, fully localized $^{3}$He impurities in solid $^{4}$He would exhibit Curie law behavior.
+On the other hand, mobile $^{3}$He, either within or on top of a liquid $^{4}$He layer, would exhibit a cross-over from Curie law to a temperature independent Pauli susceptibility on cooling through the Fermi temperature, due to the onset of quantum degeneracy.
+However, the fact that two dimensional helium is a quantum crystal has important consequences that affects this picture.
+It is well established that $^{3}$He impurities in bulk solid $^{4}$He can form, at low concentrations, a gas of delocalized quasi-particles.
+These ``impuriton'' excitations quantum mechanically tunnel through the host crystal~\cite{Andreev1969,Andreev1982,Richards,Grigoriev1973}, but are subject to strain-mediated interactions between them.
+Importantly, in the putative 2D $^{4}$He quantum crystal the larger tunneling bandwidth and weaker strain interactions have the consequence that the 2D $^{3}$He impuriton gas can enter the quantum degenerate r\a'egime before localization effects play a role at lower temperatures, see Supplementary material~\cite{SM}.
+Such effects were previously observed in the first layer~\cite{Saunders1992}.